tvvladimir2/programming_vladimir/code_quality/denesting.md

 ## 2. INVERSION METHOD

-Flip consitions!
+Flip conditions!
 Use conditional statements (like if/else or switch/case) to handle different scenarios without nesting code blocks.
 This allows you to easily control the flow of your program without adding unnecessary complexity.
 Creates `create a more streamlined and efficient structure`.

 In this example, the nested code block is inverted by using the logical `OR` operator `||` to combine the three conditional statements.
 This allows us to avoid nesting code blocks and create a more concise and efficient structure.

-**Original code**:
+Example1: **Original code**:
 ```cs
 if (condition1) {
   if (condition2) {